 He and partner Barbara Fusar-Poli put Italian ice dancing on the map, capturing a World title and an Olympic bronze with dramatic flair.

-Maurizio Margaglio, paired with Barbara Fusar-Poli, formed one of ice dancing's most electric and successful duos of the early 2000s.
-Their partnership was built on intense chemistry and theatrical presentation, breaking the traditional hold of Russian and North American teams on the sport's highest podium.
-Their breakthrough year was 2001, when they stunned the skating world by winning both the European and World Championships, a first for Italy.
-The following year at the Salt Lake City Olympics, their free dance was a masterpiece of tension and release, securing a bronze medal and cementing their place in Italian sports history.
-After retiring from competition, Margaglio smoothly transitioned into coaching, passing on his expertise in intricate footwork and expressive performance to a new generation of skaters.
+Maurizio Margaglio and Barbara Fusar-Poli won the 2001 European and World Championships, the first Italian ice dance duo to do so.
+Their partnership broke the traditional hold of Russian and North American teams on the sport's highest podium.
+The following year at the Salt Lake City Olympics, their free dance secured a bronze medal.
+Margaglio's career was built on intense chemistry and theatrical presentation.
+After retiring from competition, he transitioned into coaching, passing on his expertise in intricate footwork and expressive performance to a new generation of skaters.

 1965–1980